Solution of Least Squares Problems with Randomized Preconditioned Normal Equations

-We illustrate the accuracy of the preconditioned and half-preconditioned normal equations even for highly illconditioned matrices (Figure~\ref{fig7}).
+We illustrate the accuracy of the preconditioned and half preconditioned normal equations even for highly illconditioned matrices (Figure~\ref{fig7}).

 With $\kappa(\ma)=10^{12}$, the least squares residual starts to dominate the bound once it increases beyond $10^{-12}$.
-Figure~\ref{fig7} illustrates that preconditioned and half-preconditioned normal equations maintain an accuracy of $\kappa(\ma)\mathtt{eps}\approx 10^{-4}$ until the least squares residual increases beyond $10^{-12}$.
+Figure~\ref{fig7} illustrates that preconditioned and half preconditioned normal equations maintain an accuracy of $\kappa(\ma)\mathtt{eps}\approx 10^{-4}$ until the least squares residual increases beyond $10^{-12}$.